trim21/axios-userscript-adapter/README.md

 # axios-userscript-adapter

+## Deprecated

+axios 1.0.0 stop exporting utils in its `lib` directory, it only exporting its axios class now.
+It will be painfully for me to maintain this adapter for axios>=1.0.0.

+Consider to use a fetch api provided by https://github.com/trim21/gm-fetch

+## Description

 An [adapter] for [axios] to make ajax calls within [UserScript][userscript] via the [GM.xmlHttpRequest] function as provided by the [Greasemonkey] and [Tampermonkey] WebExtensions for Firefox and Chromium-based browsers.